 RSUs granted under the 2007 LTIP have been granted at prices which are either equal to or above the market value of the stock on the date of grant and generally vest over four to five years.
 The fair value of restricted stock units is estimated on the date of grant based on the market price of our common stock.
-The Company recognizes compensation expense ratably over the vesting period.
-As of October 31, 2013, there was \$36.7 million of total unrecognized compensation cost related to non-vested RSUs, which is expected to be recognized over a remaining weighted-average vesting period of 3.1 years.
+We recognize compensation expense ratably over the vesting period.
+As of October 31, 2014, there was \$40.9 million of total unrecognized compensation cost related to non-vested RSUs, which is expected to be recognized over a remaining weighted-average vesting period of 3.4 years.